oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      user-agent to the authorization endpoint.
-The client includes its client identifier, code challenge (derived from a generated code verifier), optional requested scope, optional local state, and a redirection URI to which the authorization server will send the user-agent back once access is granted (or denied).
+The client includes its client identifier, code challenge (derived from a generated code verifier), optional requested scope, optional local state, and a redirect URI to which the authorization server will send the user-agent back once access is granted (or denied).

 (2)  The authorization server authenticates the resource owner (via